 - Grab a partner and alternate listing the timeline events.
 Person #1 says, “Age of Ancient Empires,” and Person #2 says, “Creation and the Fall,” and so on as far as you can go.
 Repeat in the opposite order.

-- Choose an event from the timeline at random and asking the other person to list the events immediately preceding and following it.
+- Choose an event from the timeline at random and ask the other person to list the events immediately preceding and following it.